vitek-karas/linker/src/linker/Linker.Analysis/README.md

 -c link -u link:               Tells the linker to trim all application (-u) and framework (-c) libraries unless otherwise specified.
 -d testapps/console/out:       Tells the linker where to find the dependencies of the application.
 --skip-unresolved:             Continue when encountering unresolved dependencies.
---ignore-descriptors true:     Don't root types/members specified in embedded .xml descriptors.
-Use this option to see only what is kept by the linker's analysis.
 --verbose:                     Output extra info to stdout, such as the action taken per assembly.
 --used-attrs-only true:        Only keep custom attributes when the attribute type is referenced.
 (Otherwise this keeps all custom attributes on kept types).
 --out testapps/console/linked: Output the linked app into the specified directory.